 - Flip the steak and cook for another 3 minutes.

-- Optional Step: Add a tablespoon of butter when the steak is just about done.
-Tilt the pan and spoon the hot butter over the meat a few times.
+- When the steak is almost done, add 1 tablespoon of butter to the pan.
+Tilt the pan and spoon the hot butter over the steak a few times.

 Sami D says